UnlockedLabs/intro-to-web-dev-curriculum/content/appendices/string-method-examples/replace-examples/_index.md

 	fakeemail@launchcode.org
 ```

-This example illustrates a common use case of `replace`, which is to remove a character by replacing it with the empty string.
+This example illustrates a common use case of `replace`, which is to remove a character by replacing it with an empty string.

 {{% /notice %}}